ketanjain132/Hostel_Finder/README.md

-# Hostel Finder
+# Hostel Finder - Java Swing Project

 ## Introduction

 Moving to a new city or town and finding a suitable hostel can be a challenging task.
-Hostel Finder is a Java-based project that simplifies the process of finding and listing hostels.
+Hostel Finder is a Java-based project with a Swing GUI that simplifies the process of finding and listing hostels.
 It eliminates the need for agents or brokers, allowing users to search for hostels with ease.

 ## Features